-Whether it's last year's iPhone X or a digital antique, that once-cherished device can have an entirely new life.
-AppleInsider shows just how that phone could still be immensely useful.
+Whether it's last year's iPhone 12 or a digital antique like an iPhone 5, that once-cherished device can have an entirely new life.
+Here's just how your last iPhone could still be immensely useful.

-Actually, make that many, many new jobs.
-Each of which is free, comes with a subscription you use elsewhere, or is extremely low cost.
+There are many, many jobs an old iPhone can do.
+Every one of which is free, comes with a subscription that you also benefit from elsewhere, or at most is extremely low cost.

-This is a computer you've got here, this is a miracle of technology and the only difference between your old iPhone and your new is that one has a SIM card in it.
+That's because this is a computer you've got here, this is a miracle of technology.
 There are limits: the older the phone, the harder it is to get software that runs on it.
 So you need to know both what iOS version an app needs and what the latest iOS is that you can run on your phone.

 It's not going to be feature-film video quality but for a security system — and for free — this is more than enough to give you some peace of mind while you're away.
 Presence is a free-to-try app one that you install on both your old iPhone and another device like your new iPhone or your Mac.